Simultaneous analysis of approximate leave-one-out cross-validation and mean-field inference: Introduction to ALO-CV and mean-field inference

 Consider iid observations $(x_i,y_i)_{i=1,...,n}$ with $x_i\in \R^p$ and $y_i$ valued in some fixed set $\mathcal Y$.
 For a test function of interest $g:\R\times \mathcal Y \to \R$, we are interested in the generalization error with respect to $g$, namely

 for any candidate vector $b\in\R^p$, where $(x_{new},y_{new})$ is an independent copy of $(x_i,y_i)$.
-The goal of the present paper is to analyse simultaneously two statistical methods to estimate the generalization error of an estimate
+The goal of the present paper is to analyze simultaneously two statistical methods to estimate the generalization error of an estimate

 for convex loss functions $L_{y_i}: \R \to \R$ and a convex penalty $R:\R^p\to \R$.
 In this case, the generalization error can be written as the conditional expectation

 Above and throughout the paper, $n$ is the sample size and $p$ the dimension.
 The ratio $p/n$ is kept of constant order as $n,p\to+\infty$, with